-And, if you’re like me, you’ve experienced moments of pure joy, extreme sadness, and basically every other emotion in between, sometimes all within the same day.
+If you’re like me, you’ve experienced moments of pure joy, extreme sadness, and basically every other emotion in between, sometimes all within the same day throughout this pandemic parenting period.
 (My sister refers to this as the “coronacoaster”.)

 Teach Your Kids Independence